ThandoPleasure/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that prints “Hello, World”, followed by a new line to the standard output
+Best School ending by a new line